liufeng2317/ADFWI/docs/version-plans/bv1.2/optimization-chain.md

    separately from internal owner-module imports.
 21. Keep examples and sphinx API sources aligned with canonical bv1.2 imports after compatibility shim removal.
+22. Use the import-surface policy test to prevent removed shims and namespace-only aggregation imports from reappearing.
-22. Continue auditing example notebooks for stale comments, but avoid executing heavy notebooks unless a changed cell needs runtime validation.
+23. Continue auditing example notebooks for stale comments, but avoid executing heavy notebooks unless a changed cell needs runtime validation.
-23. Validate the torch-native gradient processor through smoothing and illumination branches before considering any default-path migration.
+24. Validate the torch-native gradient processor through smoothing and illumination branches before considering any default-path migration.
-24. Convert example options into a small reproducible configuration layer once the benchmark dimensions and smoke profiles stabilize.
+25. Convert example options into a small reproducible configuration layer once the benchmark dimensions and smoke profiles stabilize.
-25. Defer deeper propagator-level performance work, such as checkpointing or compile-oriented kernels, until the current benchmark baseline is populated.
+26. Defer deeper propagator-level performance work, such as checkpointing or compile-oriented kernels, until the current benchmark baseline is populated.